 To address this issue, I wish there was legislation requiring a trained individual — such as a licensed environmental consultant — to create a proper scope of work and decide what needs to be done.

-The aim is to minimize the amount of mistakes made, the number of asbestos and other materials accidentally exposed, and to establish a safe and healthy project checklist that everyone can obey.
+The aim is to minimize the number of mistakes made, the number of asbestos and other materials accidentally exposed, and to establish a safe and healthy project checklist that everyone can obey.

-Icon Restoration Can Help You with Asbestos Removal
+Icon Restoration Can Help You with Asbestos Disposal

 Icon Restoration’s experts are dedicated to responding to emergency cleanups in a prompt and competent manner.
 Members of our restoration team are now available 24 hours a day to respond to emergencies in the Toronto area.